-Established in 1752, this former coaching inn is owned by the Patterson family who have built up a national reputation for hospitality and good food, especially seafood.
-Somehow they manage to run three separate food operations each day, so pleasing customers looking for a casual daytime meal and more serious evening diners.
+Established in 1752, this former coaching inn is owned by the Patterson family, who have built up a national reputation for hospitality and good food, especially seafood.
+Somehow they manage to run several separate food operations successfully each day, including a family-friendly café, a dedicated seafood restaurant and a stylish bistro above the pub, so pleasing customers looking for a casual daytime meal and more serious evening diners.

 Most of the pub is now stylishly contemporary, including the adjacent building, where you will find the family-friendly Barretro Café, which is open most of the day and for early evening meals at weekends.
 In the main building there’s a characterful old bar, where fairly traditional bar food is available, and a stylish bistro above the old bar that overlooks the square that offers an interesting menu in the evening as well as a good-value Sunday lunch.

 The Plough is renowned for fine steaks and seafood – the latter to the extent that they launched a dedicated 40-seater Simply Seafood restaurant in 2012, with seafood sourced from Northern Ireland’s fishermen and a couple of ‘butcher’s block’ options to keep the carnivores happy or a surf ’n’ turf option for the best of both worlds.